ryanlee588/restaurant-hat/README.md

 # Testing

-Jest and Playwright was used to do end-to-end testing for the web app.
+Jest and Playwright was used to do end-to-end testing for this web app.
 Documentation of Jest and Playwright can be found [here](https://playwright.dev/docs/intro).

 Tests can be found in ./rh_frontend/src/test